Sports Specific and Generic Coach Education

 Disability Awareness Through Sport Training

 Sligo Sport and Recreation partnership deliver a number of training workshops in the area of Disability Awareness through Sport.
-These include the recently revised Disability Inclusion Training which is aimed at Coaches, Volunteers, Teachers/Assistants, Sports Development Officers and anyone working in the provision of sport for people with disabilities.
-The course has both a theory and practical element and will provide attendees with the knowledge and understanding to deliver services, and enhance opportunities to make their particular programmes, facilities and activities more inclusive of people with disabilities.
+These include Disability Inclusion Training which is aimed at Coaches, Volunteers, Teachers/Assistants, Sports Development Officers and anyone working in the provision of sport for people with a disability.
+The course has both a theory and practical element and will provide attendees with the knowledge and understanding to deliver services, and enhance opportunities to make their particular programmes, facilities and activities more inclusive of people with a disability.

 We also deliver Games For All training to students and community groups who wish to volunteer in supporting physical activity programmes aimed at people with disabilities or to make their own programmes more inclusive.